awsdocs/aws-freertos-docs/doc_source/userguide/freertos-jobs-demo.md

 }
 ```

-### Entry point of the jobs demo<a name="freertos-jobs-demo-functionality-entry-point"></a>
+### Entry point of the Jobs demo<a name="freertos-jobs-demo-functionality-entry-point"></a>

-The source code for the Jobs demo entry point function can be found on [ GitHub](https://github.com/aws/amazon-freertos/blob/master/demos/jobs_for_aws/jobs_demo.c#L705-L899)\.
+The source code for the Jobs demo entry point function can be found on [ GitHub](https://github.com/aws/amazon-freertos/blob/master/demos/jobs_for_aws/jobs_demo.c#L717-L911)\.
 This function performs the following operations:

 1. Establish an MQTT connection using the helper functions in `mqtt_demo_helpers.c`\.